vonmillhausen/sf2000/README.md

 It's strongly recommended that you fix the bug on your SF2000, as failure to do so can cause some headaches for you down the road with a non-booting device.
 There's a couple of ways to go about fixing it:

 #### If Your SF2000 Is Currently Able To Boot Normally
-If your SF2000 is currently able to boot normally (i.e., when you power it on, you get to the stock main menu), then you can permanently fix the bug in the device's hardware as follows (credit to `bnister` for both finding the root cause for the bug, and creating the permanent fix):
+If your SF2000 is currently able to boot normally (i.e., when you power it on, you get to the stock main menu), then you can permanently fix the bug in the device's hardware as follows (credit to `bnister` for both finding the root cause for the bug, and creating the permanent fix) - this only needs to be done _once_ per SF2000, and is not tied to the microSD card or BIOS in any way:

 1. Ensure your SF2000 is in a state where it boots normally when turned on (displays a boot logo, proceeds to the stock firmware main menu)
 2. Ensure your SF2000's battery is fully charged (having the device power off during the patching process will likely "brick" it, rendering it inoperable)